Serving-The-People/stp-docs/docs/introduction.md

 ---
 # What is Serving the People?

-Serving the People (STP) is an organization building the future of creativity, collaboration, and communication.
+Serving the People (STP) is an ecosystem building the future of creativity, collaboration, and communication.
 Guided by a network of creatives and technologists, STP aims to rebuild the infrastructure for cultural participation.
-By providing mentorship and support through our Foundation, STP aims to go beyond and bridge the digital with the real world.
+By providing mentorship and support through our Foundation, STP seeks to bridge the digital with physical experiences.

 # Seeds